sagemathinc/cowasm/README.md

 ### Prerequisites

 To build everything from source, make sure that you have standard command line dev tools installed.
 Then build, which [takes 15\-20 minutes](https://github.com/sagemathinc/wapython/actions), and around 1GB of disk space:

 ```sh
 wstein@max % make
 ```

 This installs a specific version of Zig and Nodejs, then builds native and WebAssembly versions of CPython and many dependencies, and also builds all the Typescript code.
-Building from source is _**tested on Linux and MacOS with both x86\_64 and ARM \(M1\) processors**_:
+Building from source is _**tested on Linux and MacOS with both x86_64 and ARM \(M1\) processors**_:

-- Linux: tested on both x86\_64 and aarch64 Ubuntu with standard dev tools installed; see [Dockerfile](./Dockerfile) where we install `apt-get install -y git make curl dpkg-dev m4 yasm texinfo python-is-python3 autotools-dev automake libtool tcl vim zip`
+- Linux: tested on both x86_64 and aarch64 Ubuntu with standard dev tools installed; see [Dockerfile](./Dockerfile) where we install `apt-get install -y git make curl dpkg-dev m4 yasm texinfo python-is-python3 autotools-dev automake libtool tcl vim zip`
-- MacOS: tested on both x86\_64 and M1 mac with standard XCode command live dev tools installed.
+- MacOS: tested on both x86_64 and M1 mac with standard XCode command live dev tools installed.

 If you're using Windows, you'll have to use Linux via a virtual machine \(or maybe WSL\) to build python\-wasm from source.

 ### Try out your build

-Run some tests, which won't take long:
+Run some tests, which won't take too long:

 ```sh
 make test
 ```

+Note that running `make test` at the top level of `python-wasm` does NOT run the full cpython test suite yet, since it takes quite a while and there are **still numerous failures**.
+Instead, it runs unit tests of individual packages in `python-wasm`.

 You can also use the WebAssembly repl directly on the command line: